xpack-dev-tools/meson-build-xpack/README-BUILD.md

 #### Build the Arm GNU/Linux binaries

-The current platform for GNU/Linux and Windows production builds is an Manjaro 19, running on an Raspberry Pi 4B with 4 GB of RAM and 256 GB of fast M.2 SSD.
+The current platform for Arm GNU/Linux production builds is a Debian 9, running on an ROCK Pi 4 SBC with 4 GB of RAM and 256 GB of fast M.2 SSD.

 ```console